Simulating 2D lattice gauge theories on a qudit quantum computer: 2D-QED Hamiltonian

-The total Hamiltonian is then given by a sum of four parts as shown in Eq.~\eqref{eq:Hamiltonian}.
+is then given by a sum of four parts as shown in Eq.~\eqref{eq:Hamiltonian}.
 Note that compared to the convention used in~\cite{paper1,paulson_simulating_2021} we have opted to redefine the four Hamiltonians such that they are independent of the mass and coupling constant.
-More explicitly, by employing the Kogut-Susskind formulation in natural units $\hbar=c=1$, and with lattice spacing $a=1$, these terms read
+Moreover, we consider here another formulation of lattice QED~\cite{wiese2013ultracold, crippa_jansen_2024}, in which the signs in the kinetic term are different from the ones used in ~\cite{paper1,paulson_simulating_2021}.
+For a discussion of the experimental results for the model employed in~\cite{paper1,paulson_simulating_2021} see App.~\ref{sec:model_cm}.
+By employing the Kogut-Susskind formulation in natural units $\hbar=c=1$, and with lattice spacing $a=1$, the terms in the Hamiltonian read~\cite{crippa_towards_2024}

 $\hat{H}_E$ and $\hat{H}_B$ represent the free electric and magnetic field, while $\hat{H}_m$ and $\hat{H}_k$ describe the free matter field and its interaction with the gauge field.
-The operator $\hat{P}_{\vec{n}}$ is defined on a counterclockwise closed loop around the plaquette with origin $\vec{n}$ (see \figrefp{fig:encoding_si}{b}) as
+The operator $\hat{P}_{\vec{n}}$ is defined on a counter-clockwise closed loop around the plaquette with origin $\vec{n}$ (see \figrefp{fig:encoding_si}{b}) as

 Noting that the link operator $\hat{U}_{\vec{n},\vec{e}_\mu}$ is expressed in terms of the gauge fields' vector potential $\hat{A}_{\vec{n},\vec{e}_\mu}$, i.e.\ $\hat{U}_{\vec{n}, \vec{e}_\mu}\sim \mathrm{exp}\lbrace i g\hat{A}_{\vec{n},\vec{e}_\mu} \rbrace$, one observes that the exponent of $\hat{P}_\vec{n}$ forms a discrete lattice curl of the vector potential.
 The plaquette operator $\plaqop = \frac{1}{2V}\sum_{\vec{n}}\left(\hat{P}_{\vec{n}} + \hat{P}_{\vec{n}}^\dagger \right)$, where $V$ is the number of plaquettes, is therefore proportional to the magnetic field energy and a true multi-dimensional quantity which has no analog in 1D-QED.
 In quantum field theories the spontaneous creation of particle/antiparticle pairs in vacuum means that, when measuring the strength of a charge, the result can depend on the distance and energy scale at which it is probed.
 Since the coupling is proportional to the charge~\cite{hamer1997series}, this means that the physical coupling, which is an important parameter in phenomenological HEP models, also depends on the energy scale.
 This phenomenon is known as the running of the coupling.
 The dependence of the ground-state plaquette expectation value $\langle \plaqop\rangle$ on $g^{-2}$, where $g$ is the bare coupling, can be related to the running of the coupling and it is discussed more in detail in~\cite{Clemente2022}.